On this page

 The License File contains License Codes for all Esri ArcGIS software and extensions.
 You must download this along with the software you require.

 Desktop software.
 Apply the license codes found in the ArcGIS Single User License File (download link is in row above).
-Please be sure to consult these step-by-step installation instructions.
+Please be sure to consult these step-by-step installation instructions (current as of mid-2019; software may change over time).

 |Esri City Engine|